Scythektk/boilerplate-project-headerparser/README.md

 ## User stories:

-    I can get the IP address, preferred languages (from header Accept-Language) and system info (from header User-Agent) for the device I am using.
+    Get IP address, preferred languages (from header Accept-Language) and system info (from header User-Agent) for the device I am using.

 ## Example usage: